-I have served as a leadership coach for the University of Tennessee’s Professional MBA Program and I also teach part-time at the University of Tennessee in the Conferences and Non-Credit Program.
+I have served as a leadership coach for the University of Tennessee’s Professional MBA Program and I taught classes at the University of Tennessee in the Conferences and Non-Credit Program.

 I completed over 2,000 hours of training to earn teaching certification with Alexander Technique International.
-I have over 14 years experience teaching the technique.
+I have been teaching the technique for 19 years.

 One of my earliest teachers was Marj Barstow, the first person who F.M.
 Alexander approved to teach his method.
-She was a pioneer in applying Alexander's principles directly to everyday life.
-My favorite of her many aphorisms is, Learn to laugh at yourselves.
+She used to say, Learn to laugh at yourself.
 You always move better with a smile.
+I agree!

 I started lessons in 1989 to resolve long-standing problems with my voice.
 I found relief from chronic laryngitis and soon discovered other benefits--a more comfortable and supportive posture, freedom and ease in breathing, less performance anxiety, more patience, and increased confidence.